5 - The Spin Quantum Number

 Types of Momentum

-Given that we know, from classical linear momentum calculation that there must a velocity, some speed over some time from some position which is usually produced by some force (say that ten times fast), and a mass, or the amount of matter an object has.
-This tells you how much, in numerical form, an object moves.
+We’ve spent quite a bit of time talking through orbital angular momentum.
+But there are several types.
+First, of course, is linear momentum, the momentum all physics students are likely familiar with.
+This momentum is acquired by multiplying a mass by its velocity, or its displacement over some time in some direction.
+This tells you how much, in numerical form, an object moves in a particular direction.
 In fact, you likely already knew the definition of “momentum” without knowing how to put it in words.
 Classical angular momentum is almost completely the same.
 The only difference is that an axis is involved, around which your mass rotates.

-Thus, the two relative quantities are the moment of inertia and angular velocity.
-The latter is simply the rate at which rotation occurs.
-On the other hand, the moment of inertia, also known as the angular mass, is used to depict how much torque, or rotational force, you need to move an object a certain distance around an axis with respect to a certain position.
+For classical angular momentum, instead “mass” and “velocity,” the two relative quantities are the rotational inertia (also known as the moment of inertia or angular mass) and angular velocity.
+The latter is simply the rate at which rotation occurs about some axis.
+On the other hand, the rotational inertia, is used to depict how much torque, or rotational force, you need to move an object a certain distance around an axis with respect to a certain position.
 The classic example of this is the tightrope walker.

-If it was super easy to cause the one walking on a tightrope to flip around the rope (if gravity didn’t exist), then you would say that their moment of inertia is low.
+If it was super easy to make an acrobat flip around the rope (for example, if gravity didn’t exist), then you would say that their moment of inertia is low.
 But when one walks across a rope you usually see them stick their arms out or hold a long rod.
 That single act increases the moment of inertia because you have changed the center of the mass, where the force acts.
-That is, more rotational force would be needed to rotate the walker.
+That is, more rotational force would be needed to rotate the acrobat.

 Magnetism

-I mentioned, from the now legendary Part 2, that electrons, as charged particles, can generate a magnetic field just by moving.
-It so happens that we know that electrons are “orbiting” the nucleus, and therefore, they must be exhibiting some sort of magnetic field as it is repeatedly revolving in this closed loop.
-But we never talked about what that field is doing.
-It wouldn’t make sense for the magnetic field to just disregard the electron and there is definitely no reason for the electron to not feel the force of the magnetic field.
+With that in mind, I mentioned, from the now legendary Part 2, that electrons, as charged particles, can generate a magnetic field just by moving.
+We also know that electrons are “moving” around the nucleus, and, therefore, they must be exhibiting some sort of magnetic field.

 Spin Quantum Number (s)